 Another example of a financial decision that doesn’t necessarily make the best financial sense could be the decision to fund an emergency fund.

-At our house we’re in the middle of re-funding our 6 month emergency fund.
-It was recently depleted and we now want to build it back up in case of a layoff or other emergency.
+A couple of years ago we were in the middle of re-funding our 6 month emergency fund.
+It had recently been depleted and we wanted to build it back up in case of a layoff or other emergency.

 In the middle of our quest to re-fund our emergency fund we had the opportunity to get a good deal on a refinance that would have made good financial sense in the long run.
 In the short term, however, it would mean sacrificing some security as we took some of the money out of our emergency fund to pay for the closing costs.